GPU Infrastructure Troubleshooting

 IOMMU

-IOMMU sits between PCIe devices and system memory, translating device-virtual addresses to physical addresses.
-Every DMA transaction goes through this translation.
+Sits between PCIe devices and system memory, translating device-virtual to physical addresses.
+Every DMA transaction goes through translation.

 Normal: GPU --[DMA]--> Physical Memory

-With IOMMU: GPU --[DMA]--> IOMMU --[translate IOVA->PA]--> Physical MemoryImpact: 2x-10x degradation in AllReduce bandwidth due to IOTLB thrashing, ACS routing penalty, and GPUDirect RDMA overhead.
+With IOMMU: GPU --[DMA]--> IOMMU --[translate IOVA->PA]--> Physical MemoryImpact: 2x-10x degradation in AllReduce bandwidth (IOTLB thrashing, ACS routing penalty, GPUDirect RDMA overhead).

 How to Check